 5.3.1 Recommendation: Statutorily require that child sex trafficking victims have the right to a victim advocate and are provided courtroom supports when testifying against their exploiter.
+(See Issue Brief 5.3.)

-Policy Goal 5.4 State law provides for privileged communications between caseworkers and child sex trafficking victims.
+State law provides for privileged communications between caseworkers and child sex trafficking victims.

-New Jersey law provides for a child sex trafficking-specific caseworker privilege that protects a child sex trafficking victim's communications with their caseworker from being disclosed.
+New Jersey law provides for a child sex trafficking-specific caseworker privilege that protects a child sex trafficking victim's communication with their caseworker from being disclosed.
 Under N.J.
 Stat.
-Ann. § 2A:8A-22.15 (Victim counselor confidentiality privilege),
+Ann. § 2A:84A-22.15 (Victim counselor confidentiality privilege),